| | | | | | | |

 • Without Potato.
 Lauki kofta typically isn’t made with potatoes in the kofta.
 Bottle gourd/lauki is wildly expensive here, so I like to bulk them out with some potato.
 Instead, you can replace the potatoes with additional grated lauki and continue with the recipe as stated.

 • With dairy.
 This recipe is vegan as written, meaning it doesn’t involve any animal products or dairy.
-However, if you’re not vegan, you can stir through some dairy-based cream or yogurt at the end for extra silkiness.
+However, if you’re not vegan, you can stir through some dairy-based cream or yoghurt at the end for extra silkiness.

 • Add tofu or paneer to the kofta.
 This idea is inspired by malai kofta, which is made with potatoes and paneer.
 You can add tofu (for a vegan version) or paneer (for a vegetarian version) to the kofta to make it extra decadent.